jaredtalon88/jester-bot/README.md

 * Run bot with `go run main.go -t $BOT_TOKEN`
 * Send command !img followed by a prompt for the txt2img AI
+* Send command !server followed by ["start", "stop", "save"]

+# Build

+# Tests

+# Commands

-Example: !img a sunny winter day in colorado
+* !img a sunny winter day in colorado